Impact of Pesticides on Pollinators and Integrated Pest Management Strategies

 the sun sets over a field full of young corn plants

-In a perfect world, we wouldn’t use pesticides and other lawn-care chemicals at all, but that’s not the reality we live in.
+In a perfect world, we wouldn’t use pesticides at all, but that’s not the reality we live in.
 Emily O’Neil, staff scientist at The Best Bees Company, encourages people to use organic chemicals, like vinegar, or alternative methods, such as Integrated Pest Management strategies.

 Some pesticide alternatives include: